perbye/BibStandardizer.jl/README.md

 ... and output a sorted list of the standardized bibitems.

+`BibStandardizer.jl` relies on `Bibliography.jl` for parsing and working with bibitems.

 ## Bibitems as a string

 BibStandardizer support string parsing via `BibTeX.jl`.
 Simply pass the string to `standardize_bibstr` which returns a standardized bibitem as a string that can be printed or written to a file.